 Hashing provides the fastest possible access for retrieving an arbitrary record given the value of its hash field.
-Although most good hash functions do not maintain records in order of hash field values, some functions-called order preserving- do.
+Although most good hash functions do not maintain records in order of hash field values, some functions-called order preserving-do.
 A simple example of an order preserving hash function is to take the leftmost three digits of an invoice number field that yields a bucket address as the hash address and keep the records sorted by invoice number within each bucket.
 Another example is to use an integer hash key directly as an index to a relative file, if the hash key values fill up a particular interval; for example, if employee numbers in a company are assigned as 1, 2, 3, ... up to the total number of employees, we can use the identity hash function that maintains order.
 Unfortunately, this only works if keys are generated in order by some application.
 The hashing scheme described so far is called static hashing because a fixed number of buckets M is allocated.
 This can be a serious drawback for dynamic files.
-Suppose that we allocate M buckets for the address space and let m be the h \ M) records will fit tially fewer than (m \ he number of records ill result and retrieval he either case, we may ashing function (based ons can be quite timeon hashing allow the on (see Section 6.8.3).
+Suppose that we allocate M buckets for the address space and let m be the maximum number of records that can fit in one bucket; then at most (m \ M) records will fit in the allocated space.
+If the number of records turns out to be substantially fewer than (m \ M), we are left with a lot of unused space.
+On the other hand, if the number of records increases to substantially more than (m \ M), numerous collisions will result and retrieval will be slowed down because of the long lists of overflow records.
+In either case, we may have to change the number of blocks M allocated and then use a new hashing function (based on the new value of M) to redistribute the records.
+These reorganizations can be quite time-consuming for large files.
+Newer dynamic file organizations based on hashing allow the number of buckets to vary dynamically with only localized reorganization (see Section 6.8.3).